promptfoo/promptfoo/site/docs/guides/sandboxed-code-evals.md

 This configuration does several important things:

 1. It tells promptfoo to use our prompt template
-1. We're testing GPT-4o (you can replace this with a [provider](/docs/providers) of your choice.
+1. We're testing GPT-4o and Llama 3 (you can replace this with a [provider](/docs/providers) of your choice.
 Promptfoo supports both local and commercial providers).
 1. It defines coding problems.
 For each problem, it specifies the function name, a test input, and the expected output.
 1. It sets up a Python-based assertion that will run for each test case, validating the generated code.